 In order to avoid further disturbances this year, Mazzig’s return was cloaked in secrecy.
 The location of the talk on Tottenham Court Road was only revealed an hour before the event to those who had already obtained a ticket.

 Even the Provost’s office (all the way in the Wilkins Building) was manned by a security guard for most of the evening.

-The names and ID cards of attendees, quite like Santa’s list, were not checked once but twice, to ensure that only pre-registered and approved UCL students and staff were let in.
+Attendees’ names and university ID cards were checked not once but twice (cf. Santa’s list), to ensure that only pre-registered and approved students and staff were let in.
 The event was only open to UCL students and staff, preventing students from other London universities who attended the talk in 2016 from attending.
 The chicanery all ultimately meant that Mazzig addressed a half-empty room.